 State grant programs offer assistance based on residency, financial need and academic performance.

-For students from Vermont, Vermont Student Assistance Corporation (VSAC) offers the Vermont Incentive Grant to families with financial need and VSAC – assisted scholarships to students who meet eligibility criteria.
-For more information, visit www.vsac.org.
+For students from Vermont, Vermont Student Assistance Corporation (VSAC) offers the Vermont Incentive Grant to families with financial need and VSAC-assisted scholarships to students who meet eligibility criteria.
+For more information, visit vsac.org.

 For students from other states, Champlain recommends checking with your state agency for funding opportunities.
-Residents of Connecticut, Massachusetts, Pennsylvania and Rhode Island who are eligible for a state grant can use it to attend Champlain, so be sure to follow the application process to receive state funds.
+Residents of Massachusetts and Pennsylvania who are eligible for a state grant can use it to attend Champlain, so be sure to follow the application process to receive state funds.

 Outside Scholarships & Grants

 Champlain encourages and rewards students for seeking outside funding to help meet their college expenses.
 Many organizations outside of the College, as well as federal and state governments, award scholarships to students.
-For more information, contact local civic, professional, religious and other community organizations.
+For more information, contact your local civic, professional, religious and other community organizations.
 High school guidance counselors may also have a list of available local scholarships.
-Fastweb is a free online search engine for scholarship opportunities.

 Students who receive an outside scholarship will not have their Champlain College scholarship reduced in most cases.
 Tuition benefits, tuition exchange, and military and veterans' benefits are not considered outside scholarships and will impact the student's eligibility for Champlain scholarships.

 - New American Student Scholarship is a need-based scholarship for Vermont's refugee and asylum students.
 Recipients must be eligible for a Federal Pell Grant.
-This scholarship is for tuition only, and the amount varies depending on the students expected family contribution and other need-based grants and scholarships the student is eligible to receive.
+This scholarship covers tuition less the student's expected family contribution and any federal and state grants the student receives.

 - Single Parents Scholarship is a scholarship for Pell-eligible single parents participating in the Champlain College Single Parents Program.
 The goal of the scholarship is to aid with tuition for single parents.

-- Vermont First Scholarship is targeted at first generation college-bound high school seniors.
-Recipients must be full-time and eligible for a Federal Pell Grant.
+- Vermont First Scholarship is targeted at first generation college-bound high school seniors from Vermont.
+Recipients must be full-time traditional students and eligible for a Federal Pell Grant.
 This scholarship, in combination with the expected family contribution, federal and state programs to include work-study, student loans, grants and other gift aid, will provide funding for up to the full cost of attendance at Champlain College.
-Vermont First scholarship recipients must remain in campus housing to qualify for the full award.
+Vermont First Scholarship recipients must remain in campus housing to qualify for the full award.

-- Phi Theta Kappa Scholarship is awarded to full-time incoming on-campus transfer students that are qualified members of the organization.
+- Phi Theta Kappa Scholarship is awarded to full-time, incoming traditional undergraduate transfer students who are qualified members of the organization.
 Phi Theta Kappa is the honor society for high achieving 2-year community college students.
 The award is based on merit.
-Questions concerning this scholarship should be directed to Nicole Lentine, the college's interim Transfer Admission Manager, at 802-383-6642 or firstname.lastname@example.org.
+Questions concerning this scholarship should be directed to Julia Caminiti, the College's Transfer Admission Manager, at (802) 651-5994 or firstname.lastname@example.org.